jbkimble/portfolios/template.markdown

 * District info is gotten but is not saved to the attendee objects, and therefore is not included in CSV or html export

 Evaluation Scores:
-1. Functional Expectations
-  * 2: Application has some missing functionality but no crashes
+2: Application has some missing functionality but no crashes
-2. REPL Interface
- * 3: Application's REPL is clear and pleasant to use
+3: Application's REPL is clear and pleasant to use
-3. Test-Driven Development
- * 2: Application makes some use of tests, but the coverage is insufficient
+2: Application makes some use of tests, but the coverage is insufficient
-4. Breaking Logic into Components
-* 3: Application effectively breaks logical components apart with clear intent and usage
+3: Application effectively breaks logical components apart with clear intent and usage
-5. Fundamental Ruby & Style
-* 3: Application shows strong effort towards organization, content, and refactoring
+3: Application shows strong effort towards organization, content, and refactoring
-6. Enumerable & Collections
-* 3: Application demonstrates comfortable use of several Enumerable techniques
+3: Application demonstrates comfortable use of several Enumerable techniques
-7. HTML and Style
-* 3: HTML is valid and has all correct data.
+3: HTML is valid and has all correct data.

 ## C: Group Work & Projects